gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 - time for updates
 - live pull request reviews

-We think live pull request reviews are a great way to involve the community in not only contributing code but also helping us merge those contributions in.
-We hope these give you some insight into how we review contributions and help make [your first contribution](http://gatsby.dev/pair-programming) even easier.
+Live pull request reviews are a great way to involve the community in growing understanding of the PR process _and_ to also get user-impactful PRs merged!
+We hope these give you some insight into how we review contributions and help make [your first contribution](http://gatsby.dev/pair-programming) as smooth as possible.

 In case you're not comfortable asking questions on the call (a video call with strangers can be intimidating, we understand), we have a form to submit questions/pull requests for live review.
 The form is at https://gatsby.dev/oss-maintainers-form.